 Well, I have a huge garden.
 It wouldn’t be beneficial for me to pay for wood chips to cover it.

-So this year, we tried using a combination of items that we could gather ourselves.
-But unfortunately, it wasn’t enough, and I had a very difficult year out of my garden.
+This year, we tried using a combination of items that we could gather ourselves.
+However, unfortunately, it wasn’t enough, and I had a very difficult year out of my garden.
 I will discuss that in further detail in a minute.

 Because otherwise, you could end up like us with no means of building up your soil.